BarnyK/School-Schedule-REACT/lab3/README.md

 The script will install dependancies, build the react application and serve both API and React

-By default API will run on port 5001 and React application on port 5000
+By default API will run on port 5001 and React application on port 5000 for production or 3000 for debug mode

 `bash run_project` in the `lab3` directory